 On Thursday of this week, Pope Francis celebrated Mass for the victims of the cruel terrorist attack in Paris.
 He said: “Let us pray at this Mass for the victims of cruelty.
 So many.
 And let us also ask for the cruel ones, that the Lord may change their hearts.”

 Today we listen to the prophet Isaiah — this is a particular favorite of mine.
 He writes: “All you who are thirsty, come to the water.
 You who have no money, come receive grain and eat, drink wine and milk.”
-And later the prophet goes on to say: “Seek the Lord while he may be found, call on him while he is near.”
-I have always enjoyed the sentiments of this prophet; and I used this particular passage on holy cards commemorating my ordination day, some forty years ago.
+And later, the prophet goes on to say: “Seek the Lord while he may be found, call on him while he is near.”
+I have always enjoyed the sentiments of this prophet, and I used this particular passage on holy cards commemorating my ordination day, some forty years ago.
 I have witness people call on the Lord while he is near – and in this particular parish church.

-“When the song of the angels is stilled.
-When the star in the sky is gone.
+“When the song of the angels is stilled, when the star in the sky is gone.
 When the Magi and elders are home.
 When the shepherds are back with their flock.
 The work of Christmas begins: To find the lost.
 To heal the broken.
 To feed the hungry.
 To release the prisoner.
 To rebuild the nations.
 To bring peace among all peoples.
 To make music in the heart.”

-Well, the Christmas season is over, but now begins Christ’s work – and our work in his name.
+The Christmas season is over, but now begins Christ’s work – and our work in his name.